hackoregon/civic/README.md

 $ nvm use

 # Installs all package dependencies and links cross-dependencies.
-# Also builds the component library and mock-wrapper
+# Also builds the component packages and mock-wrapper
 $ yarn bootstrap

 # This can take a minute, so take a stretch break (mental or physical)!